We offer easy online registration. CLICK HERE to sign up!

 What happens at the end of the day?

-- We have an awesomely fun potluck dinner get-together where we eat, enjoy eachother's company, tell tales of our day in the field, and officially report all the numbers to the Count Compiler.
-See the sidebar for more information, and contact the Potluck Coordinator if you plan to come.
+- We have a fun potluck dinner get-together where we eat, enjoy each other's company, tell tales of our day in the field, and officially report all the numbers to the Count Compiler.

 Who can I contact to participate or if I have questions?